elianalopez/CS335-Student-Management-System/README.md

 # Student Management System

+This project came into two parts, where it was first written as a commandline based program and then that functionality was moved over to GUIs implemented with the Java Swing framework.

 A program that is fully created in Java that takes in and stores Student information, such as full name, student ID, university email, password, GPA, major, and minor.

 ## Authors